barionleg/cesium.wiki.gs/Architecture.md

 * _Core_ - number crunching like linear algebra, intersection tests, and interpolation.
 * _Renderer_ - a thin abstraction over [WebGL](http://www.khronos.org/webgl/).
 * _Scene_ - globe and map constructs like imagery layers, polylines, labels, and cameras.
-* _Dynamic Scene_ - Time-dynamic constructs including [CZML](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Cesium-Language-%28CZML%29-Guide) rendering.
+* _Dynamic Scene_ - Time-dynamic visualization constructs including [CZML](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Cesium-Language-%28CZML%29-Guide) rendering.

 Each layer corresponds to one directory in the [source tree](https://github.com/AnalyticalGraphicsInc/cesium/tree/master/Source).
 All layers are available to applications built using Cesium.
 All apps use Core.
 As shown below, a small subset of apps use Renderer directly, many apps use Scene directly, and perhaps the most apps, such the Cesium Viewer, use Dynamic Scene.

 <img src="architectureFigures/invertedPyramid.png" width="50%" />

-The following sections provide a bird's-eye view of each layer.
+The following sections provide an overview of each layer.
 For details on specific types, see the [reference documentation](http://cesium.agi.com/Documentation/).
 For editable example code, see the [Sandbox](http://cesium.agi.com/Sandbox/Examples/Sandbox/).

 ## Core